-This tutorial describes the steps you need to perform in both Apple Business Manager and Azure Active Directory (Azure AD) to configure automatic user provisioning.
-When configured, Azure AD automatically provisions and de-provisions users to Apple Business Manager using the Azure AD Provisioning service.
-For important details on what this service does, how it works, and frequently asked questions, see Automate user provisioning and deprovisioning to SaaS applications with Azure Active Directory.
+This tutorial describes the steps you need to perform in both Apple Business Manager and Microsoft Entra ID to configure automatic user provisioning.
+When configured, Microsoft Entra ID automatically provisions and de-provisions users to Apple Business Manager using the Microsoft Entra provisioning service.
+For important details on what this service does, how it works, and frequently asked questions, see Automate user provisioning and deprovisioning to SaaS applications with Microsoft Entra ID.

 - Create users in Apple Business Manager

 - Remove users in Apple Business Manager when they do not require access anymore

 - Keep user attributes synchronized between Microsoft Entra ID and Apple Business Manager

 - Single sign-on to Apple Business Manager (recommended).

 The scenario outlined in this tutorial assumes that you already have the following prerequisites:

 A user account in Microsoft Entra ID with permission to configure provisioning (for example, Application Administrator, Cloud Application administrator, Application Owner, or Global Administrator).